aashay28/GitBoard/README.md

-# GitBoard
+# GitBoard Web

 Gitboard is a website that displays all public repositories hosted on Git, enabling users to search and browse repositories based on keywords, programming languages, and repository size.
 Users can view commit history, download code, and contribute to projects.
 Gitboard provides a unified search interface for users and tools for repository analysis.

 # Getting Started ⭐

-+ To get started with Gitboard, simply visit our [website](https://gitboardweb.vercel.app/).
+- To get started with Gitboard, simply visit our [website](https://gitboardweb.vercel.app/).
-+ From there, you can browse through open source projects, filter the projects and visit the user profile.
+- From there, you can browse through open source projects, filter the projects and visit the user profile.
-+ Check the [Contributing Guide](/contributing.md) for more information.
+- Check the [Contributing Guide](/contributing.md) for more information.

 ![Screenshot 2023-05-26 at 6 06 19 PM](https://github.com/aashay28/GitBoard/assets/108337259/799bc073-e507-458d-ae7a-19f261a66a06)